Monday, February 27, 2017

 It's CNY season, my wife, being a good daughter made it a point to visit her mother in BP.
 She took a short break from her role as "confinement lady" for her new granddaughter, Olivia to make this trip which lasted a mere 48-hour duration.
 Still, we achieved much.
 We visited the matriarch, had a session of card game with my grandnephew & grandniece and attended a reunion lunch with a group of ex-convent girls.

-After that incident, the otherwise uneventful bus ride was somehow spiced up by the live update of the epic clash of tennis giants, Roger Federer and Rafael Nadal in the Australian Grand Final.
-I was sure that Nadal would clinch the title when he was leading 3-1 in the final 5th set, Then all of a sudden, good fortune was on Federer's side.
+After that incident, the otherwise uneventful bus ride was somewhat spiced up by the live update of the epic clash of tennis giants, Roger Federer and Rafael Nadal in the Australian Grand Final.
+I was sure that Nadal would clinch the title when he was leading 3-1 in the final 5th set.
+Then all of a sudden, good fortune was on Federer's side.
 He was then unstoppable and won the next five games to win 6-3.
 I dropped my jaw at the turn of event.

 At age 35 and without winning a title since 2012, Federer's latest win proves he is truly the greatest among all tennis legends.
 His tenacity and "Never Say Die" spirit is indeed admirable!